Utica City School District: History

 In 2010, the two Utica schools Proctor High School and Donovan Middle School were evaluated for restructuring by the state Department of Education in response to consistent underperformance.

 The Utica City School District was party to the case Maisto v.
 State of New York, also called the "small cities" case, with seven other districts in the state.
 This suit alleged that the state's Foundation Aid formula, which was initiated in 2007 but frozen in the 2009–10 legislative session and cut in the 2010–2011 session, did not provide adequate funding to provide a basic education to students in these districts.
 In 2021, on appeal, the Supreme Court of New York ordered the state to revise its funding to adequately provide for these districts.
 State aid accounted for about 80% of the Utica City School District budget in 2021.

 In 2013 the Utica Academy of Science charter school, run by the same group as the Syracuse Academy of Science, was established.
 The UAS diverted a few million dollars in state funding from UCSD's budget.
-A second charter school was denied permission in part due to concerns over further reducing the UCSD budget.
+A second charter school was denied permission, due in part to concerns over further reducing the UCSD budget.

 In 2016, the border between the Utica City School District and New Hartford Central School District was identified by the non-profit EdBuild as the 12th most segregating school district border in the United States.